Consolidation of the Cuban Revolution: Further nationalization

+1961: "Year of Education"

 Bay of Pigs Invasion

 In January 1961, Castro ordered Havana's U.S. Embassy to reduce its 300 staff, suspecting many to be spies.
 The U.S. responded by ending diplomatic relations, and increasing CIA funding for exiled dissidents; these militants began attacking ships trading with Cuba, and bombed factories, shops, and sugar mills.
 Both Eisenhower and his successor John F. Kennedy supported a CIA plan to aid a dissident militia, the Democratic Revolutionary Front, to invade Cuba and overthrow Castro; the plan resulted in the Bay of Pigs Invasion in April 1961.
 On 15 April, CIA-supplied B-26's bombed three Cuban military airfields; the U.S. announced that the perpetrators were defecting Cuban air force pilots, but Castro exposed these claims as false flag misinformation.
 Fearing invasion, he ordered the arrest of between 20,000 and 100,000 suspected counter-revolutionaries, publicly proclaiming that "What the imperialists cannot forgive us, is that we have made a Socialist revolution under their noses".
 This was his first announcement that the government was socialist.

 The CIA and Democratic Revolutionary Front had based a 1,400-strong army, Brigade 2506, in Nicaragua.
 At night, Brigade 2506 landed along Cuba's Bay of Pigs, and engaged in a firefight with a local revolutionary militia.
 Castro ordered Captain José Ramón Fernández to launch the counter-offensive, before taking personal control himself.
 After bombing the invader's ships and bringing in reinforcements, Castro forced the Brigade's surrender on 20 April.
 He ordered the 1189 captured rebels to be interrogated by a panel of journalists on live television, personally taking over questioning on 25 April.
 14 were put on trial for crimes allegedly committed before the revolution, while the others were returned to the U.S. in exchange for medicine and food valued at U.S. $25 million.